kschip97/TuftsASADataDays/README.md

 This script specifically focuses on pivoting data to get that data into the shape that you need for analysis.
 This script uses `pivot_longer()` and `pivot_wider()` to manipulate data, and applications of pivoted data in analysis and ggplot are utilized, as pivoting is usually necessary to make faceted plots.

+## IntroToRForDataScience.Rmd

+This script is a project that is currently in the works.
+This script attempts to introduce individuals to basic data science programming concepts in R, including introductory plotting, manipulating data, tidyverse functions, and a couple of other packages that I use in my R day-to-day.
+This script is still being updated, so there are likely many mistakes, so please forgive me for the time being.